ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

   If no relevant index exists, the search engine will create one automatically.

-    The search engine is the main "moving part" of the indexing mechanism, that actually processes and indexes documents by index definitions.
+    The search engine is the main "moving part" of the indexing mechanism, that processes and indexes documents by index definitions.

 * The search engine can be selected separately for [auto](../../indexes/creating-and-deploying#auto-indexes) and